You can find out more about the projects and services that we offer to children in our short video, which you can find here.

-SNIPS is a unique, person- centred service for children with a learning disability.
-SNIPS clubs recognise that family life can be demanding and provide a short break for parents, carers and families who have the comfort of knowing that their child is involved in activities they enjoy in a safe and secure environment.
+Short Breaks – which used to be called SNIPS – is a unique, person- centred service for children with a learning disability.
+Short Breaks clubs recognise that family life can be demanding and provide a short break for parents, carers and families who have the comfort of knowing that their child is involved in activities they enjoy in a safe and secure environment.

 Clubs are run at Norfolk Lodge which is a fully accessible and secure building with changing places facilities.
 All clubs are well staffed with experienced staff members and one to one support is also available where required.

-SNIPS clubs cannot be accessed directly through Sheffield Mencap and placements can only be allocated with a referral from the Sheffield City Council.
-For more information please contact the Sheffield City Council SNIPS Playcare Mentor on 0114 273 4017.
+Short Breaks clubs cannot be accessed directly through Sheffield Mencap and placements can only be allocated with a referral from the Sheffield City Council.
+For more information please contact the Sheffield City Council Short Breaks Playcare Mentor on 0114 273 4017.

-Soundbites (which used to be called the young person’s radio project) is a new initiative that aims to improve young people’s confidence and communication and listening skills by supporting students in a person-centred way.
+Soundbites (which used to be called the young person’s radio project) aims to improve young people’s confidence and communication and listening skills by supporting students in a person-centred way.

 The project is available to young people with a learning disability aged 12-16 years old.
 It enables students to have a go at writing, researching, producing, presenting and editing radio-style content in a safe and supportive environment.